Norddeutscher Lloyd: World War I

-For NDL as a civilian shipping line, the beginning of World War I was a trial, as well as a logistical challenge because a large part of the fleet was at sea around the World.
+The beginning of World War I was a logistical challenge for NDL as a shipping company because a large part of the fleet was at sea around the world.
 However, most ships were able to reach neutral ports.
 The logistical operations of NDL in Bremerhaven were placed almost exclusively at the service of the German Navy.
 NDL owned a majority interest in the Deutsche Ozean-Reederei ("German Ocean Shipping Service"), which used U-boats for trade and made some successful Atlantic crossings.